Irrotational Contact Fields: Test Cases

-We first compute a reference solution with a time step $\delta t=10^{-7}\text{ s}$ and analyze the case with no dissipation in the normal contact force.
-As predicted from theory, contact with the ground makes the rod rotate upwards as it travels horizontally, forces increase dramatically, and the rod jams into the ground.
-This can be seen in Fig. \ref{fig:rod_contact_force_no_diss}.
-All three models produce very similar solutions since without dissipation the compliant model is the same, though with different regularization of friction.
-We see that before impact the forces oscillate at a frequency determined by the compliance with the ground.
-Even the location of the impact, which is very sensitive to model parameters, is almost the same for all three models, see inset in Fig. \ref{fig:rod_contact_force_no_diss}.
+Using a reference solution with a time step of $\delta t=10^{-7}\text{ s}$ and no normal force dissipation, we observe that the rod rotates upward and jams into the ground upon contact as expected.
+All three models yield similar results, as the compliant model is identical in the absence of dissipation, differing only in friction regularization.
+Pre-impact forces oscillate based on ground compliance, and impact location is nearly identical across models ( Fig. \ref{fig:rod_contact_force_no_diss}) despite being very sensitive to model parameters.

-Similarly, we show contact velocities for this case in Fig. \ref{fig:rod_contact_velocity_no_diss}.
-The inset shows how the contact moves into the ground due to the large contact force until the tangential component of the velocity becomes zero and the rod jams into the ground.
-The tangential velocity remains zero during stiction (rather, $\Vert\vf{v}_t\Vert<v_s$ since friction is regularized) for a finite period of time of about $0.2\text{ ms}$.
+Figure \ref{fig:rod_contact_velocity_no_diss} shows the contact point moves into the ground due to large contact forces until the tangential component of the velocity goes to zero and the rod jams into the ground.
+During stiction $\Vert\vf{v}_t\Vert<v_s$ for a finite period of about $0.2\text{ ms}$.

-We run the same simulation with a non-zero Hunt \& Crossley dissipation $d=0.2\text{ s}/\text{m}$ and relaxation time $\tau_d = 4.0\times{10}^{-6}\text { s}$.
-These are actually low values of dissipation and we observe in Figs. \ref{fig:rod_contact_force} and \ref{fig:rod_contact_velocity} that this value of dissipation has very little effect on the time of impact predicted with the Lagged model, our reference solution.
-Similar and SAP predict a shift on the time of impact, earlier by Similar and later by SAP.
-Though the predicted contact forces and velocities are quite different with Similar and SAP, we choose the value of $\tau_d$ used by SAP so that at least the shift on the time of impact is of the same order as that predicted by the Similar model (though in the opposite direction).

-The artifacts introduced by Similar become evident in the inset in Fig. \ref{fig:rod_contact_force}, where we observe a frequency shift on the force oscillations.
+We run the simulation with Hunt \& Crossley dissipation $d=0.2\text{ s}/\text{m}$ and relaxation time $\tau_d = 4.0\times{10}^{-6}\text{ s}$.
+These low dissipation values have minimal effect on the time of impact for the Lagged model, our reference solution, as seen in Figs. \ref{fig:rod_contact_force} and \ref{fig:rod_contact_velocity}.
+However, Similar and SAP models predict shifted impact times—earlier for Similar, later for SAP.
+Although their contact forces and velocities differ significantly, we choose $\tau_d$ for SAP to match the shift in time of impact observed in the Similar model, albeit in the opposite direction.
+Compliance modulation in Similar becomes evident in Fig. \ref{fig:rod_contact_force}, where we observe a frequency shift on the force oscillations.
 This is caused by the larger effective stiffness of the model during sliding, $k_\text{eff}=k\,(1+\mu\Vert\vf{v}_t\Vert\,d)$.